 Details, including fields of expertise

-Provided search engine optimization (SEO) and related consulting services; developed a complex internal link optimization algorithm.
+Provided SEO and related consulting services; developed a complex internal link optimization algorithm.

 - 2005–2011: Software Engineer, Researcher, and Senior Researcher, TripAdvisor LLC.

 Member of the SEO team; conducted numerous

 SEO experiments that grew profit by at least $6.6 million per year; developed best practices; applied these best practices to the TripAdvisor website; shared SEO experiences with, and provided consulting to, companies or websites owned by Expedia Inc. and by TripAdvisor; designed and co-implemented a first-of-its-kind internal link optimization algorithm; was a leader in the launch of TripAdvisor's international points of sale; designed the bidding algorithm of the Search Engine Marketing team's autobidder; designed a selection engine for online advertisements; developed TripAdvisor's Popularity Index, designed its Value Index, and provided related reports, including the bases for TripAdvisor's “Travelers' Choice Awards” and “TravelCast” features.